 There are, quite simply, no straightforward solutions because what works for one person will not necessarily work for another.
 Each person's COPE Framework will be different.
+We know that for many staff, particular pressures come from trying to balance home schooling and work.
+To support with this, we have added NEW resources on Pages 8-10 of this pack.

-There is lots of guidance freely available online, some of it more helpful than others.
+There is lots of more guidance freely available online, some of it more helpful than others.
 We find there are many articles and resources which are of practical support on the Harvard Business Review web pages.

 Not all of these are commercially-focused and some relate specifically to HE.
 At present you can sign up for free to their Coronavirus-related articles and for daily alerts.
-There are some very helpful and insightful articles on caring for dependants (children and older dependants) whilst working from home.
+There are some very helpful and insightful articles on caring for dependants (children and older dependants) whilst working from home, as well as articles on the importance of self-compassion and kindness during these uncertain times.